SouthWest Writers is proud to announce a Call for Submissions

 All entries will be reviewed first by a gatekeeper who will ensure the submission satisfies the Contest and Category Rules as stated above.
 The author’s name must not appear on any page of the submitted entry.
 If the entry does not meet those rules, it will not be sent on for subsequent judging.
 If the same piece is entered in more than one category, it will be disqualified from winning in any category.
 Entries that do not meet the requirements will be disqualified.
 Entry fees will not be refunded.

-Judges will be looking for writing that emphasizes creative and intelligent use of the English language to create mood and craft an effective story.
+Judges will be looking for writing that emphasizes creative and intelligent use of the English language to craft a story or work that shows the best in a category.

 Writers may enter more than one piece in individual categories, but no single piece may be entered in more than one category.
 Each submission piece has an entry fee.